deliveroo/merge-pr-to-branch/README.md

 > [!IMPORTANT]
 > Each named workflow must declare `workflow_dispatch:` under its `on:` triggers.
-> If a `permissions` block is used in the workflow that calls the this action, you must include `actions: write` in that list.
+> If a `permissions` block is used in the workflow that calls this action, you must include `actions: write` in that list.